Born Sexy Yesterday: Examples

 Mihaela Mihailova, an Assistant Professor in the School of Cinema at San Francisco State University, observes that Alita, the cyborg in Alita: Battle Angel, embodies the Born Sexy Yesterday trope in both her design and behavior.
 After being revived by Dr. Dyson Ido from a scrapyard, Alita's wide-eyed, innocent look emphasizes her naïveté as she navigates her new life with the guidance of her father figure and love interest.

 The stereotype of the socially awkward "nerd" is also prevalent in The Big Bang Theory, where characters like Penny and the female guest stars exhibit Born Sexy Yesterday traits while Leonard and Howard embody the dominant creator role.

+The trope has also been identified in the Netflix series Stranger Things, where the character Eleven is portrayed as a girl with extraordinary telekinetic powers but has yet to learn to most social norms, or how to speak.
+Her relationship with Mike Wheeler, a socially awkward nerd, begins with the classic Born Sexy Yesterday moment where she tries to undress in front of him, not knowing the concept of privacy or consent.
+Then merely days later Mike is shown kissing her despite her limited understanding of social and familial concepts.
+The Duffers brothers have cited Nyu, the protagonist of the anime Elfen Lied, as an influence for Eleven's character.
+Nyu is a classic representation of the Born Sexy Yesterday trope, as the medium of anime is rife with this trope.
+Nyu is a woman with violent powerful abilities and is housed by the main male character who has a romantic and sexual dynamic with her despite her infantile understanding of the world (a product of her brain damage).
+Film critics have also gone on to cite Mike and Eleven’s relationship as reflecting elements of the Born Sexy Yesterday framework.

 Male representations

 The Born Sexy Yesterday trope can also manifest in reverse, although male representations within the trope's framework are scarce, given its connections to insecurities surrounding masculinity.
 Typically, these male characters are depicted as naïve and socially awkward, making them less attractive as sexual interests.
 Unlike their female counterparts, they are not objectified; their ineptitude is framed humorously rather than pitiably.
 In films like Big and Blast from the Past, male characters display similar traits but often become the punchlines.
 This discrepancy may arise from the general lack of appeal for women regarding inexperienced adolescent boys.
-While films such as Edward Scissorhands and The Shape of Water feature male characters with naïveté, they lack the sexualized portrayal characteristic of female Born Sexy Yesterday figures.
-For instance, in Edward Scissorhands, Edward engages in genuine love without deception, with relationships developing in spite of his inexperience.
+While films such as Edward Scissorhands and The Shape of Water feature male characters with naïveté, they lack the sexualized or romanticized portrayal characteristic of female Born Sexy Yesterday figures.

 Hot Frosty, a film about a snowman coming to life, is an example of a movie in which the Born Sexy Yesterday trope is applied to a male character without losing its highly sexualized aspects.